 What Are Boost & Preamp Pedals & How Do They Work?

 Guitar and bass amplifiers will have a preamp section to boost the guitar or bass signal up to a usable line level.
-These amps will also have a power amplifier in order to properly drive the cabinet/speaker(s).
+These amps will also have a power amplifier to drive the cabinet/speaker(s) properly.

 Preamplification is a gain stage where the guitar signal is amplified to a level for processing and improved noise tolerance.
-The preamp, in a guitar amplifier or pedal, can typically be overdriven to add saturation/compression/distortion to the signal.
+In a guitar amplifier or pedal, the preamp can typically be overdriven to add saturation/compression/distortion to the signal.

 Both boosts and preamps add gain to the signal.